Dying Light 2: Stay Human release date, how to pre-order, prices, post-launch roadmap and review details

 On release, Dying Light 2 Stay Human will be sold in stores and online at a price of £54.99 for the PS4 and Xbox One, and £59.99 on next-gen consoles like the PS5 and Xbox X|S.

-With work on Dying Light 2 having been several years in the making, reviews from content creators, streamers and journalists will not appear online until Thursday February 3 in the UK, as per the rules of Techland’s review embargo on Dying Light 2.
+IGN’s Travis Northup gave Dying Light 2 a rating of 7/10 in his review, saying that the parkour elements of the game helped to offer a worthy gaming experience, but were let down by bugs.

-Streamers with early access to the game cannot stream gameplay or reviews of Dying Light 2 until 12am GMT on February 3, 7pm Eastern Time and 4pm PST on February 2, according to a tweet by Techland Lead Influencer Manager Sheri Kryeziu.
+“Another in a long series of big, ambitious games whose potential greatness is visible just beneath a grimey layer of bugs," Northup said, “Dying Light 2 Stay Human could very likely become the stellar zombie survival adventure it’s meant to be someday.”

-Techland also took to the Dying Light Twitter account on Tuesday to ask that those with early access to retail copies of the game hold off on playing until the game is fully launched on Friday.
+Techland has previously warned users with early access to copies of the game to hold off on playing until the game is fully launched on Friday.

 “Fellow survivors, we see that some of you got an access to the retail copies of Dying Light 2 before the release date (it’s this Friday, only 3 days left!),” tweeted @DyingLightGame.